-It won’t be long before we are flipping our thermostats to offer us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air equates to drier air that can impact our overall health.
-You may have never thought about monitoring humidity levels inside, or maybe you’re attempting to find just the right balance.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+And warmer air means drier air that can impact our overall health.
+You may have never thought about monitoring humidity levels in your home, or maybe you’re attempting to find just the right balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
-There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention down the road.
+If you aren’t familiar, a whole-home humidifier utilizes water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
+There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the long-run.

-There are a couple things you’ll need to consider when looking at a whole-home humidifier.
+There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
-One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+One way to determine what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you review your options.

-Each house is different.
+Every home and family is different.
 Our team at Midland Air Service Experts can give you a home health report to help you determine which humidifier is appropriate for your home.
 And our assessment will confirm you are getting the best solution to fit your present HVAC system.
-We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
+We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
 Call us at 803-399-7208 or check out our online scheduler to make an appointment.